chef-blueprints/linux_box/README.md

 ###Updating cookbooks

-Set this environment variable to strip .git from each cookbook checkout:
+Set this environment variable to strip `.git` from each cookbook checkout:

 	$ export LIBRARIAN_CHEF_INSTALL__STRIP_DOT_GIT=1

-To update a cookbook (example, sudo):
+To update a cookbook, for example, sudo:

 	$ librarian-chef update sudo

-To re-fetch all the cookbooks in `cookbooks/` per the `Cheffile`, run the following:
+To cleanly re-fetch all the cookbooks in `cookbooks/` per the `Cheffile`, run the following:

-	$ librarian-chef install --clean
+	$ rm Cheffile.lock; librarian-chef install --clean

+For more information on usage, see https://github.com/applicationsonline/librarian-chef

 ##Errata

 TODO: MANIFEST file.